ElaineArchbold/fullstack-milestone-project/README.md

 The 'Account' link on the navigation menu will allow you to either login or out and view your profile if you are a registered user, or register as a new user.
 Once logged in, the link will display profile or logout options, and if not logged in, it will display a register or login option.

 The 'Search' function uses the product description information to ensure that it is easier for users to find what they are looking for.

+I have used AWS S3 buckets for hosting my static and media files.

 The footer links are set to those brand URLs, and the 'Contact' page uses Django forms to display messages in the terminal window.